 Learning together with the GSI community

-King County has been working with community partners for four years to bring Green Stormwater Infrastructure to life across unincorporated parts of the county.
+We have been working with community partners for four years to bring Green Stormwater Infrastructure to life across unincorporated parts of the county.
 We’re committed to a partnership approach that puts residents at the helm, and we work to use every engagement as an opportunity to understand the property owner’s needs and vision for change, and to co-create a plan for how to get there.

 We’re eager to collaborate with fellow GSI managers and thought leaders, and we look forward to connecting with more of you as we continue to learn from each other.

 Connect with us